enrike/synclock/README.md

 The Synclock version also needs SyncJams https://github.com/chr15m/SyncJams
 1. Just open droidparty_main.pd and press the orange button.

-- android:
+- android + iOS:
-1. Install the PdDroidparty apk (http://www.droidparty.net)
+1a.
+Android: Install the PdDroidparty apk (http://www.droidparty.net) 1b. iOS: Install PdParty (https://itunes.apple.com/app/id970528308)
-4. Send a synclock.dpz file to the any device via email, whatsapp ...
+4. Send a synclock.dpz file to the device via email, whatsapp ...
 5. Try to open it.
-PdDroidParty will launch and run the patch.
+PdDroidParty/PdParty should run it.
 6. Press the start button in any of the devices to start the chronometer.
-6. From now on just run PdDroidParty and it will offer you to open Synclock
+6. From now on just run PdDroidParty/PdParty and it will offer you to open Synclock.

 issues:
 sometimes it takes a while for all the devices to get to know each other
+iOS: note that I have not tested it under iOS. feedback welcome